About Highway Safety Office's Grants

 Project Grants are available to organizations for traffic safety projects and activities.
 Applications for projects with the potential to impact the priority traffic safety areas are annually reviewed.

 Funding assistance through mini-grants is also available to law enforcement for the following items: preliminary breath testing (PBT) units, radar units, in-car video cameras, and selective overtime enforcement.
 Law enforcement and other eligible non-profit organizations are also provided with funding assistance for car safety seats, traffic safety training/workshops/conferences, and public information and education activities.

 Grant Contract Proposal Guide and Policies & Procedures

-This Grant Contract Proposal Guide and Policies and Procedures incorporates the “Policies and Procedures” of the NDOR-HSO.
+This Grant Contract Proposal Guide and Policies and Procedures incorporates the “Policies and Procedures” of the NDOT-HSO.
 Every state, county, community, law enforcement agency, organization, etc. eligible to receive federal funding through a project or mini-grant contract must read and comply with the guidelines outlined in this document.
 State, local, and federal rules and regulations also need to be complied with as outlined in the “audit” section, page 6 of the guide.